 - 8. Course Management System.
 Our course materials, class reading, other assignments, and assignment submission dropboxes will appear on our Desire2Learn course management site (D2L).
 I will not accept submissions via email except in unusual situations. - 9.
-Teaching Assistants and Wednesday Review and Feedback Sessions.
+Teaching Assistants and TA Sessions in both Torts and Mastering Legal Education.
 Teaching Assistants are upper-class students who assist professors with a range of teaching preparation, learning activities, and student support that enrich first-year courses.
-In this class, teaching assistants will hold weekly sessions to provide direct feedback on admit slips, help you with outlining for the class, and answer your questions.